-While we expected to see our rural participating agencies having less allocated budget given the limited resources, we assume that the budget to celebrate volunteers may in fact come from another area such as Office of the CEO, Consumer Participation or even the relevant areas where the volunteers are placed ie Residential Care, Palliative Care or Wards etc. However, we were surprised by the increase of 19% from our regional participating agencies stating they don't have allocated budget for celebrations.
-It is unclear why this is the case and may also be linked to budget for these events being moved from Volunteer Services to a more generic area.
-It is also likely that this figure will likely depend on the health services participating in the survey each year.
+While we expected to see our rural participating agencies having less allocated budget given the limited resources, we assume that the budget to celebrate volunteers may in fact come from another area such as Office of the CEO, Consumer Participation or even the relevant areas where the volunteers are placed ie Residential Care, Palliative Care or Wards etc. It is unclear why some health services maintain the budget for celebrating volunteers within their volunteer service budget while other are allocated budget from other areas in order to celebrate volunteers.
+It is also likely that some movement in these figures may also be impacted by the health services participating in the survey each year.

-In the five years since asking this question it has been pleasing to see such a high level of budget allocation for the important task of recognising our volunteers.
+In the seven years since asking this question it has been pleasing to see such a high level of budget allocation for the important task of recognising our volunteers.
 As long as our volunteers are celebrated and thanked, it doesn't matter in the long run where the budget is allocated to or from.